MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 03 - Latches, Flip-flops, and Registers/README.md

-## Part 2: Design and Implementation of an D Latch
+## Part 2: Gated D Latch

-In the second part, we will focus on creating a D latch, which is a fundamental memory element commonly used in digital circuits to store a single bit of information.
+In the second part, we will focus on creating a [D latch](https://www.geeksforgeeks.org/latches-in-digital-logic/#sr-latch), which is a fundamental memory element commonly used in digital circuits to store a single bit of information.
 Unlike the RS latch, the D latch operates with only two main inputs: `Data (D)` and `Clock (CLK)`, and produces two outputs: `Q` and its complement `Q'`.
 The key advantage of the D latch is its simplicity—it eliminates the possibility of invalid states by directly linking the Data input to the Set and Reset logic.

 The operation of the D latch is straightforward: when the `Clock (CLK)` is high (active), the output `Q` follows the input Data (D), meaning `Q` takes the value of `D`.
 When the clock is low (inactive), the latch holds its previous state, maintaining the last value that was stored when the `clock` was high.
 This design ensures that the latch only updates its state during the active phase of the `clock`, providing a more controlled and predictable behavior.
 Refer to [Figure 3](Photos/DLatch.png) for a visual representation of the D latch.